x64dbg/blog/_posts/04-12-2016-type-system.md

 website: http://mrexodia.cf
 ---

-This week there wasn't much going on in the codebase and therefore I decided to skip the weekly digest and write a more substantial post.
+This week there wasn't much going on in the codebase and therefore I decided to skip the weekly digest and write a more substantial post, this time about the type system.

+The goal of the type system is to provide a more powerful view of memory than just a linear stream of bytes.
+It can be used to visualize structures and the type system also supports function definitions that will be used later.
 Hopefully it's an interesting read!

 ## Internal representation